aceslowman/threejs_procedural/taskell.md

     * [x] Figure out how to handle DEFINES
 - [bug] Camera aspect ratio is not being correctly updated onWindowResize.
 - [feature] Create new Renderer component & GUI, and pass it up to App.js using onRef().
+- [bug] orbitControls are not receiving the updated renderer domElement when changed in Renderer.

 ## Backburner